 People generally want to use language that describes disability accurately and does not cause offence but are often quite unsure about this.
 As all disabled people are individuals, there are no hard and fast rules regarding etiquette and terminology, but there are a few things you could bear in mind.

 Do not make assumptions about people or their disabilities

 Do not assume you know what someone wants, how they feel, or what is best for them based on your own perceptions.
 Often the best way to make a disabled person comfortable is to ask for their advice.

 If you have a question about what to do, how to do it, what language or terminology to use, or what assistance to offer, do not be afraid to ask.
 That person should be your first and best resource.

 Ask before you help

 Before you help someone, ask if they require assistance.
-In some cases, a person with a disability might seem to be struggling, yet they are fine and would prefer to complete the task on their own.
+In some cases, a disabled person might seem to be struggling, yet they are fine and would prefer to complete the task on their own.
 Follow the person’s cues and ask if you are not sure what to do.
 Do not be offended if someone declines your offer of assistance.